Tuesday, January 2, 2018

 Carrying Light Into The New Year

 I can't believe it is 2018.
 I started this blogging thing at the end of 2012.
-My mom had died that year and even though she told a lot stories of her young life and mine, I realized no one had actually written them down.
+My mom had died that year and even though she told a lot of stories of her young life and mine, I realized no one had actually written them down.
 There are a few stories here and there that others have recorded but not the kind of details I would have liked.
 She didn't want to be voice recorded so consequently some of those events will be lost after my sister and I are gone.
 Before he passed away, I made a point to give my dad some opportunities to tell about his WW II days.
 He did a great job with that, but he didn't remember the details of his childhood like my mom did.
 Although my life was not as hard and tragic as moms, I just wanted to tell some things of my past and present life for future generations.
 In 2013 I wrote 304 blogs, but last year there were only 48.
 Many things in my life repeats itself or my opinion changes so there isn't as much to write about these days.
 I used to make hard covered books of the blog every six months but with a change in the Blurb website I used, I haven't been able to do that easily.
 With the new year starting, I need to remedy that situation.

 My mom grew up with nine brothers and sisters.
 She was the 2nd youngest and had a brother 5 years younger.
 He is the only one still alive.
 Their mother died when my mom was only 13.
 She had to grow up fast.
 Christmas was very sparse.
 They got an orange or maybe a harmonica, but they loved each other and spent time together singing and playing music.
 Christmas involved the special country school program.
 Mom said her dad dressed up as Santa and came to the school at the end of the program.
 She said they were so naive and believed so completely, that she didn't even know it was her dad.